Dr Shasha Zhao

 Academic and research departmentsDepartment of Strategy and International Business.

-Dr Zhao is Senior Lecturer (Associate Professor) in International Business and Innovation in the Department of Strategy and International Business, Surrey University Business School.
-She is an Affiliated Fellow of Centre for International Business and Development at Sussex University, UK.
-She was a Visiting Research Fellow at Sussex University Business School (01/2020-04/2020).
+Dr Zhao is Associate Professor (Senior Lecturer) of International Business and Innovation in the Department of Strategy and International Business, Surrey University Business School.
+She is an Associate of Centre for International Business and Development at Sussex University, The Africa-Asia Centre for Sustainability at University of Aberdeen, and Centre for Social Innovation Management at Surrey University.
+She was a Visiting Research Fellow at Sussex University Business School in 2020.
 She previously held positions at University of London, Plymouth University and Middlesex University.
-Her research focuses on global innovation strategy and knowledge management of multinationals in and from emerging economies, as well as the impact on local sustainable development.
+Her research focuses on global innovation strategy and knowledge management of multinationals in and from emerging economies, and impact on sustainable development.

 Dr Zhao is Co-Founder and Co-Chair of Academy of International Business Sustainability Shared Interest Group (S-SIG).
-She is also a long-standing organizing committee member of CYGNA – a global women academics support network with over 200 members.
+She is also one of four long-standing organizing committee member of CYGNA – a global women academics support network with over 300 members.

-In her spare time, Dr Zhao is a semi-professional badminton player, playing county matches organized by Badminton England.
+In her spare time, Dr Zhao is a semi-professional badminton player, playing county league matches under Badminton England.
 She also enjoys playing golf and piano.

 Inaugural Track Co-Chair: Sustainability and International Business, Academy of International Business Annual Meeting, Miami, USA, 2021

-Conference Track Co-Chair: MNEs, Global Value Chains, and SDGs, International Conference on Sustainable Development, Columbia University, New York, 09/2020
+Conference Track Co-Chair: How Digital Innovation Leads to Inclusivity and Sustainable Development Resilience, International Conference on Sustainable Development, Columbia University, New York, 09/2021

 Dr Zhao's current research centres on innovation and knowledge management of multinationals in and from emerging economies.
-She is also passionate about conducting research into the wider sustainability implications of MNE R&D and innovation activities on emerging economies.
+She is also passionate about conducting research into the wider sustainability implications of MNE R&D and innovation activities.
 Most recently, she has been exploring digital technologies and industry 4.0 in international business and sustainable development.

-Dr Zhao has published in a wide range of journals including Asia Pacific Journal of Management, Human Resource Management Journal, International Marketing Review, Critical Perspectives on International Business, and Transnational Corporations.
+Dr Zhao has published in a wide range of journals including Journal of World Business, International Business Review, Asia Pacific Journal of Management, Human Resource Management Journal, International Marketing Review, Critical Perspectives on International Business, and Thunderbird International Business Review.
 She is currently working on several papers for Journal of World Business, Journal of International Business Studies, and International Business Review.
-She was the Best Paper Award Winner at Euro-Asia Management Studies Association (EAMSA) Annual Meeting, 2019.
+Her lead-authored paper on innovation in emerging Asia won the Best Paper Award at Euro-Asia Management Studies Association (EAMSA) Annual Meeting, 2019.

 Senior Editor - European Journal of International Management

-Editorial Board Member - Cross Cultural and Strategic Management; Asian Business and Management; International Journal of Emerging Markets
+Editorial Review Board - Management International Review; Cross Cultural and Strategic Management; International Journal of Emerging Markets

-Reviewer responsibility - Journal of International Business Studies; International Business Review; Asia Pacific Journal of Management; Management and Organization Review.
+Reviewer responsibility - Journal of International Business Studies; British Journal of Management, International Business Review; Journal of International Management; Asia Pacific Journal of Management; Management and Organization Review, etc

 Postgraduate research supervision